 - Adds a human element to your brand

 - Improves your websites UX

-Creating Corporate Video Content that Builds Brand Trust
+Producing A Corporate Video that Build Brand Trust

 One of the biggest opportunities corporate video brings to digital marketers is the ability to create content that allows online prospects to truly visualize who your company or organization is from a human perspective.
 When you put real faces in front of the camera you’re providing transparency, establishing familiarity and building trust.
 Here’s some ways to help humanize your brand when creating video content.